kairos-io/kairos/docs/content/_index.md

 - an Immutable layout
 - cloud-init support
 - P2P hybrid layer (optional, which can be disabled)
-- Strong enphasis on automation - the only configuration which is required is to generate a network token (optional)
+- Strong emphasis on automation - the only configuration which is required is to generate a network token (optional)
 - Embedded cluster DNS (optional)

 c3OS is composed of: